oss-tsukuba/nextcloud-gfarm/README.md

 ## Overview

-- Nextcloud container with Gfarm as backend storage.
+- Nextcloud container with Gfarm as back-end storage.
 - Use one Gfarm user and the data directory for multiple Nextcloud users.
 - Back up to Gfarm automatically.
 - Restore from Gfarm automatically when local data (docker volume) is empty.